abhisakh/HRChat/README.md

 ---

-### Step 5 — Ingest Policy Documents into Pinecone
+### Step 6 — Ingest Policy Documents into Pinecone

 <a href="#table-of-contents">🔝 Back to Top</a>

-Drop your HR policy PDF files into `data/raw/`, then run:
+Drop your HR policy PDF files into `data/raw/`, then run from the project root:

 ```bash
 python data/scripts/ingest.py